ipfs/specs/src/unixfs-data-format.md

 # `dag-pb` Node

 More complex nodes use the `dag-pb` (`0x70`) encoding.
 These nodes require two steps of decoding.
 The first step is to decode the outer container of the block.
-This is encoded using the IPLD [`dag-pb`][ipld-dag-pb] specification, which can be summarized as follows:
+This is encoded using the [`dag-pb`][ipld-dag-pb] specification, which can be summarized as follows:

 ```protobuf